SGIFF Film Fund

 Lee Yve Vonn is a Malaysian producer for Afternoon Pictures based in Kuala Lumpur.
 She has participated in the Busan Asian Film School (AFiS), SEAFIC x PAS Lab, Berlinale Talents, amongst other incubation platforms.
 Yve Vonn produced the Silver Hanuman winner of Jogja-NETPAC Asian Film Festival, OASIS OF NOW (Busan, Mumbai, Berlinale) by Chia Chee Sum and co-produced NETPAC award recipient, HUNGRY GHOST DINER (BiFAN, Goa, Rotterdam) by Wejun Cho.
 She is also a programme manager for mylab+, an Asian focus fiction feature film project development lab curated by international producer Lorna Tee.

-The Tan Ean Kiam Foundation-SGIFF Southeast Asian Documentary (SEA-DOC) Grant Recipients
+2023 Tan Ean Kiam Foundation-SGIFF Southeast Asian Documentary (SEA-DOC) Grant

 The Itinerant by Ukrit Sa-nguanhai, Thailand